tdanzfuss/DiscountCalc/README.md

 This project is built in NodeJS and express.
 For testing purposes we use UnitJS ith mocha as the test execution platform

+### Running the Unit tests
+mocha tests/unittests.js

+### Running the App
+node index.js
+Then use your favourite browser(Chrome) and navigate to http://localhost:3000

 ## The logic
 The client provided the following discount logic:
 > On a retail website, the following discounts apply: